emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
-1. Has built in watch parties and chat, but streams are not synced, or controllable by both watchers. 🟡
+1. Has built in watch parties, but streams are not synced, or controllable by both watchers. 🟡

 ***
 ## VidBox